The Drive has reported this as “…a lot that goes into making Volvo one of the world’s safest auto brands.”

 Many manufacturers track ZERO deaths right now in popular models, despite high volume sales, achieving some of the safest records in history.

 Let me say that again so it’s clear: selling more cars DOES NOT cause death rates from those cars to go up.
 Some cars (e.g. Chevy Bolt, Nissan LEAF) become top sellers without any deaths.

 Tesla on the other hand, as a relative newcomer without having to maintain a legacy of old technology, since 2013 has earned a tragic reputation for being boastful (lying) about safety while accumulating hundreds of unnecessary deaths.

 The CEO of Tesla has tried to excite his audiences by claiming magically his cars will be better than Volvo, promising his customers a false sense of being the best at safety.

 Basic data shows instead he has failed miserably:

-Indeed the chart reflects Tesla has an unnecessary and blatant disregard for safety engineering compared to all the other car manufacturers.
-They stand out because being careless liars about safety makes them stand out.
+Indeed the chart reflects that Tesla alone runs an unnecessary and blatant disregard for safety engineering compared to all the other car manufacturers.

 Look at the following table showing this year of high sales volumes for electric cars next to total deaths by model: